 - Natural Temperate Grassland of the Southern Tablelands (ACT/NSW) (Endangered under the EPBC Act)

-- Murray Valley Grasslands of the Riverina Bioregion (Nominated for listing under the EPBC Act)
+- Natural Grasslands of the Murray Valley Plains (Critically Endangered under the EPBC Act)

 The length of the larval period is unknown but is probably two to three years (Edwards 1994 cited in O'Dwyer & Attiwill 2000).

 Adult moths emerge and are active in the hottest part of sunny days during the breeding season which falls between mid-October and early January.
 Adults do not fly on days that are wet, overcast or very windy.
 Generally, the adult moths survive between one to four days and are unable to feed because they lack functional mouthparts (O'Dwyer & Attiwill 2000).
 Males spend their adult life patrolling approximately 1 m above the grass in search of females for breeding.
 Females have reduced hind wings and are reluctant to fly and will only do so when disturbed (Edwards 1991).
 The Golden Sun Moth can be easily distinguished from other Synemon species by its distinct coloration and reduced hindwings in the female (DEC 2007).

 Once they have mated, females spend their adult life laying eggs within clumps of Wallaby Grass.
 Females are estimated to lay from 100 to 150 eggs (Edwards 1994 cited in Clarke & O'Dwyer 2000).
 Eggs are laid between tillers of a Wallaby Grass tussock or between tillers and the soil.
 The eggs are inserted into crevices by the long ovipositor of the female (Dear 1997 cited in DEC 2007).